volovikariel/MoodleNotifier/README.md

   4. Select the app as "Mail" and the device as "Other (Custom name)" and name it (e.g: moodle_notifications).
   5. Copy the app password, it will be in a yellow box and looks like: "XXXX XXXX XXXX XXXX".
 </details>
-5. Put in the email(s) you want to receive the notifications.
-6. Now put in the delay between fetches you'd like to have.

 ### Running the program
 You can now try running the program by running